 - Go to regence.com or the Claims Administrator's mobile application.
-You can use the Claims Administrator's secure applications to: - view recent claims, benefits and coverage; - find a contracting Provider or identify Participating Pharmacies; - use tools to estimate upcoming health care costs and otherwise help You manage health care expenses; - get suggestions to improve or maintain wellness and participate in self-guided motivational online wellness programs; - learn about prescriptions for various Illnesses; - compare medications based upon performance and cost and get assistance in switching to less costly, equally effective alternative medications, if You wish; and - access information about Regence Advantages.
+You can use the Claims Administrator's secure applications to: - view recent claims, benefits and coverage; - find a contracting Provider or identify Participating Pharmacies; - use tools to estimate upcoming health care costs and otherwise help You manage health care expenses; - get suggestions to improve or maintain wellness and participate in self-guided motivational online wellness programs; - learn about prescriptions for various Illnesses; and - access information about Regence Advantages.
 Regence Advantages is a discount program that gives You access to savings on a variety of health-related products and services.
 The Claims Administrator has contracted with several program partners, listed on the secure applications, to offer discounts on their products and services, such as hearing care, health and wellness products and vision care.